LUXMAN vintage audio

 Also MBLE started to develop marketing problems: The competitors on the electronics & audio markets were getting stronger.

 And the Japanese started invading the European markets too.
-Also MBLE had no strong marketing depertment, as in the 1950's
+Also MBLE had no strong marketing department, as in the 1950's

 selling their products was easy, but from the 1960's companies like Philips were growing stronger & faster

 and had stronger marketing philosophy.
-Philips was starting all over Belgium all kinds of factories and later
+Philips was buying and starting all over Belgium all kinds of factories and later

 MBLE was not able to establish a strong audio brandname in the 1960's, the same way as ie. Braun in Germany,

-although their products had it all in it: high-grade designed electronics, nice appearance, good performance, etc.
+although their products had it all in it: high-grade designed electronics, nice modern appearance, good performance, etc.

 MBLE was also unable to sell many products in other parts of Europe and the world.